 Matthew Walsh, MA/PhD Candidate

 Matthew is interested in animal studies.
 In the summer of 2019, he completed a summer fellowship tracing seventeenth-century conceptions of the animal, namely how cross-species comparisons function in the period to modulate a wider network of mutualities between race, sexuality, and able-bodiedness.
 Matthew’s previous fellowship explored the ecocritical affinity between Thomas More’s Utopia and England's early colonial propaganda.
 He received his BA in English Literature at Fitchburg State University, where he graduated valedictorian of his class.

-Will Steffen (2018) - Assistant Professor of English—American Internation College, MA
+Will Steffen (2018) - Assistant Professor of English—American International College, MA

 Meghan Swavely (2018) - Adjunct Assistant Professor—University of San Diego, CA

 Josephine Hardman (2017) - Lecturer in English Language & Literature—Smith College, MA

-Katey Roden (2016) - Lecturer of English and Women's & Gender Studies; Visiting Scholar in Digital Humanities—Gonzaga University
+Katey Roden (2016) - Lecturer of English and Women's & Gender Studies; Director of Digital Humanities—Gonzaga University

 Anne-Marie Strohman (2014) - Children's Writer and Freelance Editor

 Marie Roche (2013) - Translator English and French at UMass Amherst Translation Center

-Nathaniel Leonard (2013) - Assistant Professor & Director of the Center for Teaching and Learning—Westminster College
+Nathaniel Leonard (2013) - Associate Professor of English & Associate Coordinator of Digital Blue—Westminster College

 Timothy J. Zajac (2013) - Brother with The Dominican Friars Foundation